-A portfolio provision is raised against loans and advances where adverse economic conditions which may impact future cash flows exist at statement of financial position date.
+A portfolio provision is raised against loans and advances where adverse economic conditions which may impact future cash flows exist at the reporting date.
+In raising the provision the Company considers the impact of macro economic factors on the portfolio geographically, by industry and product group taking into consideration concentration risk and interest rate risk.